Love Com: Anime

 The anime television series was produced by Toei Animation and directed by Konosuke Uda, with music by Hironosuke Sato and character designs by Hideaki Maniwa.
 The opening theme songs were "Kimi + Boku = Love?" (キミ+ボク=LOVE?) by Tegomass (episodes 1–13) and "Hey!
 Say!" by Hey!
 Say!
-7 (episodes 14–24); the ending themes were "Kiss ~ Kaerimichi no Love Song~" (キッス〜帰り道のラブソング) by Tegomass (episodes 1–13) and "Bon Bon" by Hey!
+7 (episodes 14–24); the ending themes were "Kiss: Kaerimichi no Love Song" (キッス〜帰り道のラブソング, Kissu: Kaerimichi no Rabu Songu) by Tegomass (episodes 1–13) and "Bon Bon" by Hey!
 Say!
 7 (episodes 14–24).
 It was broadcast on TBS, CBC, and MBS from 7 April 2007 to 29 September 2007.

 In April 2012, Discotek Media announced that they will distribute the Love Com anime on DVD in North America in one subtitled boxset, which was released on 16 July 2013.
 In October 2023, Discotek Media announced during a livestream that it will receive an English dub produced by Sound Cadence Studios for the first time, and it was released on Blu-ray on 30 January 2024.
 The staff for the localization garnered controversy when writer Brendan Blaber wrote on his Patreon account that he hated the original show, criticized its writing and voice acting, and changed the script and character personalities in an attempt to make the show "watchable."
 He also claimed they re-wrote transphobic parts of the show.
 Discotek Media stated they would no longer work with Blaber as a result of his admittance of this, though also explained the changes by stating dubs often "punch up the comedy" of anime and that all changes that went through were approved by the show's original producers.